 Ingredients for Vanilla Frosting

-• Unsalted Butter: 1 cup, softened to room temperature for the best mixing results.
+- Unsalted Butter: 1 cup, softened to room tempurature so it mixes without lumps.

-• Heavy Cream or Milk: 2-4 tablespoons, used to adjust the frosting’s consistency.
+- Heavy Cream or Milk: 2–4 tablespoons, used to adjust the consistancy.

-• Vanilla Extract: 2 teaspoons, providing the classic flavor that defines this frosting.
+- Vanilla Extract: 2 teaspoons, the main flavor that makes it special.

 Equipment Needed

-To craft the perfect vanilla frosting, having the right equipment is just as important as the ingredients.
-Here’s what you’ll need:
+Having the right tools is just as important as the recipe.
+Here’s what you should have on hand:

-• Mixing Bowl: A medium to large-sized bowl to hold all your ingredients.
+- Mixing Bowl: A medium to large bowl for all your ingredients.

-• Spatula: To scrape down the sides of your mixing bowl and ensure everything is mixed well.
+- Spatula: To scrape the sides of your bowl and mix everything evenly.

 Classic Vanilla Frosting Recipe